WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 # Extracting data with `grep` and `awk`

-Once you start creating scripts, the next step is learn how to deal with growing amount of information.
-There are two commands that are commonly used to extract information from large texts, `grep` and `awk`
+Once you start creating scripts, the next step is to learn how to deal with a growing amount of information.
+Two commands are commonly used to extract information from large texts, `grep` and `awk`

 Download the data for the lesson.
-On folder `Introduction-HPC_Data/10-scripting` you will find a file called `output.log`.
+On folder `workshops_hands-on/Introduction_HPC/15._Shell_Scripting` you will find a file called `output.log`.
 That is an actual output file from a Molecular Dynamics code.

-Lets start for getting an idea about the size number of lines of that file:
+Let us start by getting an idea about the size number of lines of that file:

 ~~~
 $ ls -al output.log